metrlith/Ingilizce-Notlari/Time & Tenses/Past Tenses/Past Perfect Continuous Tense.md

 - It is clear that they have known each other for the last two years.
 - It was clear that they had known each other for the last two years.

-[[Past Perfect Continuous Tense]] de [[Present Perfect Continuous Tense]]'in bir derecr past'ıdır.
+[Past Perfect Continuous Tense](Past%20Perfect%20Continuous%20Tense.md) de [Present Perfect Continuous Tense](../Present%20Tenses/Present%20Perfect%20Continuous%20Tense.md)'in bir derece past'ıdır.
 Buradaki fark yine daha öncedeki maddede belirtildiği gibi birinin present diğerinin past zaman kuşağında olmasıdır.

 - I have been wishing to teach at the university since I got my teaching diploma.
 - She said that she had been wishing to teach at the university since she got her teaching diploma.